yuwen-c/dieta/README.md

 </div>

 ## for people who...
-- Don't know how many calories should you eat to lose weight.
+- Doesn't know how many calories should I eat to lose weight.
-- What if I go to gym today or go for a walk?
+- How many calories should I increase if I go to gym or go for a walk?
-- Don't know if I'm losing weight too fast or too slow and how to do a calorie adjustment.
+- Doesn't know if I'm losing weight too fast or too slow and how to arrange an adjustment.

 ## features